 Microscopes - Nikon Eclipse TE2000-S BrightField Inverted Microscopes

-- There are two main microscope stations that we utilize to study particle behavior in blood flow; one of these microscopes is fitted with a humidified incubator and a UV light source for immunofluorescence assays.
+- There are three main microscope stations that we utilize to study particle behavior in blood flow; one of these microscopes is fitted with a humidified incubator and a UV light source for immunofluorescence assays.

 Modified External Humidified Incubator

 - Our modified external humidified incubator fits around one of our Nikon microscopes with fluorescent imaging capabilities.

 - Here, we use flow chambers and other setups to study the flow of particles in blood solutions.